saltukalakus/PixelLock/README.md

 PixelLock is a command-line tool to secure your pictures with a password.
 It helps enhance privacy and provide an additional layer of security.

 AES-256-GCM is used for encrypting and decrypting images.
 Argon2 is used to hash the secret.
-The tool stores the encrypted file in a Base64-encoded text format with the `.txt` extension.

-Image formats currently supported are JPEG, PNG, BMP, GIF, TIFF, and WebP.
-The image type is extracted from the encrypted file after decryption, and the file extension is automatically corrected.
+Image formats currently supported for input are JPEG, PNG, BMP, GIF, TIFF, and WebP.
+The image type is extracted from the decrypted file (regardless of whether it was stored as `.txt` or embedded in a `.png`), and the file extension is automatically corrected upon decryption.
 This is handy as you may not know the file type of an encrypted file.

 ### Build Requirements
 - Rust (1.87.0 or later)